| |

 Date / Time: Unknown

-Further Comments: A small procession of fairies were reported travelling along the lane towards the church to bury one of their own.
+Further Comments: A small procession of fairies was reported travelling along the lane towards the church to bury one of their own.
+Another version of the story says the funeral was ghostly in nature, and when a living man reached out to help carry the coffin, everything vanished, with the man only left holding a horse's skull.

 Location: Aconbury (Hereford & Worcester) - Church